 The length of stay will depend on why you needed support.

-You will not be able to eat, drink, or talk until the tube is removed.
-You will receive extra help from your care team.
+People are not able to eat, drink, or talk until the tube is removed.
+Nutrients and fluids will be given through an IV.

 Call Your Doctor